Christmas at Safari Zoo | Turkey and Tinsel Experience

 As part of the Christmas experience a couple of members of staff dressed up as character like Olaf and the gingerbread man.
 It's the first time I’ve had both girls be excited, rather than terrified of people dresses up; and I love these photos.

-penguins (obviously!)
+Penguins (obviously!)

 They were, after all, the whole purpose of our visit.
 Pickle was so eexcited.
 She kept saying, “Look, penguins, my favourite!” and we had to visit them more than once during the day.